 There has, however, been criticism of the absence of soft law instruments which offer civil law procedural options.
 Historically, this may have been the result of the tendency for common law practitioners to form the majority of those practicing in the field of international commercial arbitration.
-However, with the growing use in the Asia Pacific region of arbitration between participants both from civil law and common law countries, there has been an increasing demand for more arbitral procedural options suited to the traditions of their participants.
-The civil code, inspired by Roman law principles,33) has survived since Napoleon's time to become the most widely practised system of law.
-Indeed, the civil law system represents over 60% of the world's population.34) The civil law tradition is proudly practised here in Asia, in some of the largest economies in the world, including Korea, Japan and China.
+However, with the growing use of arbitration in the Asia Pacific region between participants both from civil law and common law countries, there has been an increasing demand for more arbitral procedural options suited to the traditions of their participants.
+The civil code, inspired by Roman law principles,46 has survived since Napoleon's time to become the most widely practised system of law.
+Indeed, the civil law system represents over 60% of the world's population.47

-Against this backdrop, a working group of predominantly civil law lawyers conducted a survey on procedural traditions in international arbitration in their respective countries, in order to develop soft law guidelines on arbitral procedure, oriented on the civil law tradition.35) Following a rigorous review process in which the draft rules were debated at conferences held around the world, on 14 December 2018, the working group released the Prague Rules.36) The Prague Rules provide a procedural system with a range of tools derived from the inquisitorial system adopted in the civil law.
-The Prague Rules actively encourage the Tribunal to adopt a proactive approach to case management.37) In line with the inquisitorial approach, greater powers of case management are granted.
-In particular, the Prague Rules provide greater scope for the Tribunal to provide preliminary views on the issues in dispute,38) and greater powers for the Tribunal to assist the parties to reach an amicable settlement, subject to objection by either party.39) The Prague Rules further recommend the use of tribunal-appointed experts rather than party-appointed experts.40
+Against this backdrop, a working group of predominantly civil law lawyers conducted a survey on procedural traditions in international arbitration in their respective countries, in order to develop soft law guidelines on arbitral procedure, oriented on the civil law tradition.48 Following a rigorous review process in which the draft rules were debated at conferences held around the world, on 14 December 2018, the working group released the Prague Rules.49 The Prague Rules provide a procedural system with a range of tools derived from the inquisitorial system adopted in the civil law.
+The Prague Rules actively encourage the Tribunal to adopt a proactive approach to case management.50 In line with the inquisitorial approach, greater powers of case management are granted.
+In particular, the Prague Rules provide greater scope for the Tribunal to provide preliminary views on the issues in dispute,51 and greater powers for the Tribunal to assist the parties to reach an amicable settlement, subject to objection by either party.52 The Prague Rules further recommend the use of tribunal-appointed experts.53

 These are just some of the many aspects in which the Prague Rules differ from the IBA Rules and standard international arbitral practice more broadly.
-However, the way for arbitrators to get the most from these soft law instruments is not by considering them in competition with each other but rather as complementary to one another.
 Each arbitration presents its own set of unique procedural problems calling for the adoption of a bespoke approach to address the real issues of the dispute as efficiently as possible.
-When tailoring procedure, arbitrators should make use of the wide array of procedural tools at their disposal.
+When tailoring procedure, arbitrators should make use of the wide array of procedural tools at their disposal and parties